-W. Rodney McMullen, William F. Bahl, Gregory T. Bier, Linda W. Clement-Holmes, Kenneth C. Lichtendahl, David P. Osborn and Gretchen W. Price served on the compensation committee for all or part of 2018.
-During 2018, none of the compensation committee members were officers, employees or former officers of Cincinnati Financial Corporation.
+W. Rodney McMullen, Linda W. Clement-Holmes, Kenneth C. Lichtendahl, David P. Osborn and Gretchen W. Price served on the Committee for all or part of 2019.
+During 2019, none of the Committee members were officers, employees or former officers of Cincinnati Financial Corporation, and no member of the Committee was a party to any related person transaction involving Cincinnati Financial Corporation required to be disclosed under Item 404 of Regulation S-K. During 2019, none of our executive officers served on the board of directors or on the Committee of any other entity that has or had executive officers serving as a member of Cincinnati Financial's board of directors or Committee.